About Karen Azulai

 Learning now is something that we all have to do, you need to schedule it into your agenda.
 One hour a week at the very minimum.
 Listen to webinars.
 Listen to Ted talks.

 When I wake up in the morning, I hear two Ted Talks: one about technology always and one about whatever.
-Because I believe
+Because I believe that innovation is at the intersection of multi disciplinary unionism.

 "Innovation is at the intersection of multi disciplinary unionism."